This is the multi-page printable view of this section. Click here to print.

 Database

-The database can be run in a container, as configured in the example Docker Compose file, or it can be provided as an external service to Anchore Enterprise.
+The PostgreSQL database requirement can also be provided as an external service to Anchore Enterprise.
 PostgreSQL compatible databases, such as Amazon RDS for PostgreSQL, can be used for highly-scalable cloud deployments.

 Network